shashank-26/javascript_project/README.md

-# javascript_project
+# Events using EventBrite API:
-project using core java-script only
+project using core java-script
 Events using EventBrite API:
 It is a Web Application to search the events in your  locality by  your genre ,it contains two fields , first field is to select the category of events(e.g. Music ,Art & Craft, Sports, Drama etc.) and